mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 What are the relative surface areas of the farms?
 All of this information is still hidden.
 The next lesson will explain how to represent this data on your map.

+.. note:: Did you remember to save your map recently?